ietf-rats-wg/architecture/draft-ietf-rats-architecture.md

 Attester:

-: The device that should be protected from being held hostage for a long period of time
+: The device that should be protected from being held hostage for a long period of time.

 Relying Party: